nyp-sit/sdaai/onboard.md

   - Attend the course briefing conducted by the Course Manager prior to the start of the course.
   - Upload your photo in STEP.
 The photo requirement is listed in STEP via https://stms.polite.edu.sg/identity
   - Upon receipt of your NYP email address, check your access via Outlook.
-  - Upon receipt of your NYP lab access, check your access in the Lab PC.

 ## WIFI Access